 After hours, a registered nurse is on call via telephone for emergencies and sudden illness.
 Call the Health Center directly and the answering service will connect you to the nurse on call.

 Hours of Operation

-Monday-Friday: 7:30 a.m. to 10:00 p.m. (last patient seen at 9:30 p.m.)
-Saturday-Sunday: 12:00 p.m. to 6:00 p.m.
+Nursing Staff Monday-Friday: 7:30 a.m. to 10 p.m.
+Saturday: Noon to 6 p.m.
+Sunday: Noon to 6 p.m.